ovis-hpc/readthedocs/ldmscon.rst

 .. note::

    This tutorial assumes LDMS is already installed on the system.
-If it is not, please follow the `Build and Installation <https://ovis-hpc.readthedocs.io/en/latest/ldms/ldms-quickstart.html#installation>`_ steps under the LDMS Quick-Start section.
+If it is not, please follow the :ldms:docs-page:`ldms-quickstart` installation instructions.

 Recordings of presentations, tutorials and information for LDMSCON2024 can be viewed by highlighting your cursor over "Tutorials" and "Presentations" on the top right of the main webpage:
 `LDMSCON2024 <https://sites.google.com/view/ldmscon2024>`_